Al-Lat

-Al-Lat is attested in south Arabian inscriptions as Lat and Latan, but she had more prominence in north Arabia and the Hejaz, and her cult reached as far as Syria.
+The worship of al-Lat is attested in South Arabian inscriptions as Lat and Latan, but she had more prominence in north Arabia and the Hejaz, and her cult reached as far as Syria.
 The writers of the Safaitic script frequently invoked al-Lat in their inscriptions.
 She was also worshipped by the Nabataeans and was associated with al-'Uzza.
 The presence of her cult was attested in both Palmyra and Hatra.
-Under Greco-Roman influence, her iconography began to show the attributes of Athena, the Greek goddess of war, as well as her Roman equivalent Minerva.
+Under Greco-Roman influence, her iconography began to show the attributes of Athena, the Greek goddess of war, as well as Athena's Roman equivalent Minerva.
 According to Islamic sources, the tribe of Banu Thaqif in Ta'if especially held reverence to her.

-In Islamic tradition, her worship ended when her temple in Ta'if was demolished on the orders of Muhammad.
+In Islamic tradition, her worship ended in the seventh century when her temple in Ta'if was demolished on the orders of Muhammad ﷺ.

 Etymology and name

-There are two possible etymologies of the name al-Lat.
-Medieval Arab lexicographers derived the name from the verb latta (to mix or knead barley-meal).
+The most likely and most accepted etymology takes al-Lat to be the feminine form of Allah.
+She may have been known originally as ʾal-ʾilat, based on Herodotus' attestation of the goddess as Alilat.
+A folk etymology from Medieval Arab lexicographers derived the name from the verb latta (to mix or knead barley-meal).
+According to Ibn Abbas, Mujahid, and Ar-Rabi bin Anas, Al-Lat was a man who used to mix Sawiq (a kind of barley mash) with water for the pilgrims during the time of Jahiliyyah.
+When he died, the people remained next to his grave and worshiped him.
 It has also been associated with the "idol of jealousy" erected in the temple of Jerusalem according to the Book of Ezekiel, which was offered an oblation of barley-meal by the husband who suspected his wife of infidelity.
 It can be inferred from al-Kalbi's Book of Idols that a similar ritual was practiced in the vicinity of the image of al-Lat.
-Etymology takes al-Lat to be the feminine form of Allah.
-She may have been known originally as ʿal-ʿilat, based on Herodotus' attestation of the goddess as Alilat.

 Al-Lat was used as a title for the goddess Asherah or Athirat.
 The word is akin to Elat, which was the name of the wife of the Semitic deity El.
 A western Semitic goddess modeled on the Mesopotamian goddess Ereshkigal was known as Allatum, and she was recognized in Carthage as Allatu.

 The goddess Allat's name is recorded as: